Who I am and why I'm here:

 Every path my life has taken has led me here - to try and provide some education, insight, or help to nursing students who are where I used to be.
 I have learned the importance of self-care the hard way - from watching myself and my coworkers run ourselves ragged in the name of caring for patients.
 What happened wasn't what you'd think - there were no expressions of gratitude for giving of ourselves until we were dry as a bone; there was no rest or "you've done a great job, now take a break!"
 No.

 We had more needs to be met, more demands on our time and more drains to our energy. **Hint: in a career where needs are met 24/7, there will always be "just one more shift" to pick up.** There were accusations from the patients of not doing enough and of not caring at all.
 There were expectations from managers to do more, to work harder, and to pick up more shifts... and it broke us - collectively and individually.
 Personally and professionally - I struggled to remember why I was a nurse.
 I struggled to care for my family.
 I had nothing left because I hadn't been taking care of myself.
-My boundaries were not set.
+I had no boundaries.

 I was responsible - not for the actions of others, but for my own irresponsibility in not taking care of myself.
 I was so focused on taking care of others, I forgot about myself.
 It didn't do anything good - it made me bitter and angry and resentful.
 I suffered.
 The patients suffered.
 I was so burnt out, I didn't have anything left to give and when it was required I resented those who required it.
 This is why I'm here.
 I never "bought in" to those occasional statements of practicing self-care.
 It wasn't for me because all they ever said was to sleep well, eat right, and exercise.
 When you're working nightshift, in school full time and working, and have children, those methods don't work so well or are not as available as one would hope or need.